 8.1 Parents who are not offered a place for their child have a right to appeal to an Independent Appeal Panel.
-Further information about this process will be provided by the academy.
 In all cases where a place is refused at a school the applicant will be informed of their right of appeal to an independent panel.
 The decision of the independent panel is binding on all parties.
 Details of how to appeal a decision to refuse admission will be communicated to the applicant at the time of the refusal and will also be available on the Lincolnshire County Council website.